Jump to:

 TEHRAN, IRAN – NOVEMBER 25, 2016: View of the Azadi Tower in the light of the setting sun.
 The tower is one of the symbols of the city and Azadi Square most visited place by tourist/Milosz Maslanka/Shutterstock

-Weather-wise, the best time to visit Iran is in spring (March–May).
+Overall, the best time to visit Iran for good weather is in the spring, from March until May.
 It’s neither too cold nor too warm, making the season a popular time to visit, especially for foreigners who’ve had Iran on their bucket list.

 Spring climbing is best done on the routes from Neor to Subatan and Tarem to Masuleh.
 The weather is in your favor if you wish to visit warmer places such as Yazd or Persepolis.